Track MCP LogoTrack MCP

 • Never sends your data to third parties

-• Only accesses what you give it permission to access
+• Only accesses what you explicitly grant permission to

 Do I need AWS CLI installed?